theforeman/puppet-puppet/README.md

 are hash parameters for each configuration section that can be used to supply any options that are not explicitly supported.

+## Upgrading from Puppetserver 6 to 7

+Puppetserver 7 moves the CA files from ssldir to its own.
+To move the existing files, `puppetserver ca migrate` can be used but this requires the puppetserver to be stopped.
+The module does run this command if needed, but doesn't stop the service so the application will fail.

+It is recommended to run this command directly after updating the packages.
+It leaves a symlink so the old config should continue to work.

 ## Environments support

 The module helps configure Puppet environments using directory environments.